Phonology & Orthography

 1. The Process

-Mechanically, the rule works by taking a single interjection (a vowel) and prefixing it to a precise word (a Longword, such as a noun, verb, adjective, or adverb) to instantly modulate its intensity.
+Mechanically, the rule works by taking a single interjection (a vowel) and prefixing it to a precise word (a Longword, such as a noun, verb, attributive, or modificative) to instantly modulate its intensity.

 Root: phred (fear)